Episode One: Where Can STEM Take Me?

 - Dr Theresa Jones, Ecologist who studies insects in exotic places around the world

-- Dr Amy Sheppard, Neuroscientist, works with WISE
+- Dr Amy Shepherd, Neuroscientist, works with WISE

 - Dr David Gonsalvez, Early Career Research Fellow at the NHMRC